 3. Profiles focused on your research products

-- ImpactStory: Another non-profit, ImpactStory lets you create an online CV of all your research products, not just published articles (data sets, websites, software, etc.).
-In addition to demonstrating the full picture of your productivity in one place, ImpactStory also provides information about how frequently your work is cited, mentioned, and discussed around the web.
-You can even embed your ImpactStory on your online CV or lab website using HTML from an "embed" link on your profile page.
+Another non-profit, ImpactStory lets you create an online CV of all your research products, not just published articles (data sets, websites, software, etc.).
+In addition to demonstrating the full picture of your productivity in one place, ImpactStory provides information about how frequently your work is cited, mentioned, and discussed around the web.
+Embed your ImpactStory on your online CV or lab website using HTML from an “embed” link on your profile page.

-- figshare: figshare is a repository where researchers can deposit any research output for public access.
-Each object (e.g., a raw data set, movie, poster, or preprint) receives a DOI, so it's citable in peer-reviewed literature.
-Putting some of your work on figshare is an excellent way to present your true expertise to the research community (and provide access to data that others can build on).
+figshare is a repository where researchers can deposit any research output for public access.
+Each object (e.g., a raw data set, movie, poster, or preprint) receives a DOI.
+It’s citable in peer-reviewed literature.
+Putting your work on figshare is an excellent way to present your true expertise to the research community (and provide access to data that others can build on).

 Twitter is increasingly popular among scientists as a place to share opinions and recent publications, with instant feedback possible from colleagues around the world (including people you may never have the chance to talk to in person!).
-Consider signing up for a Twitter account and connecting to the sea of colleagues, journals, publishers, universities, and other groups already on Twitter.
-Some additional thoughts
+Sign up for a Twitter account and connect with colleagues, journals, publishers, universities, and other groups on Twitter.
+Some additional thoughts:

-- Use URL shorteners like bit.ly to help save space when you are sending links.
+Use URL shorteners like bit.ly to save space when you are sending links.
 If you include short links, you are more likely to be retweeted or mentioned by others.